nus-cs2113-AY2021S1/tp/docs/team/ang-cheng-jun.md

 ## Overview
 SmartHomeBot is a **desktop application that consolidates all home appliance’s control into a centralized system via a Command Line Interface (CLI)**.
-Users can switch on or off appliances using this application and review and monitor electricity usage; having a clearer picture of their electrical usage patterns.
-They will need to create a location and add appliances into the particular feature to enable the on/off feature.
-There is a AutoSave feature which will save all your location and appliances and appliances' electrical usage.
+Users can switch on or off appliances by using this application and review and monitor electricity usage; having a clearer picture of their electrical usage patterns.
+They will need to create a location and add appliances into the particular location to enable the on/off feature.
+There is a AutoSave feature which will save all your location, appliances and appliances' electrical usage into a txt file.
 All the appliances will be switch off when the user exit the application.

 ### Summary of Contributions